TDG-Platform/docs/ENVI_RXAnomalyDetection.md

 ### Runtime

 The following table lists all applicable runtime outputs.
-(This section will be completed the Algorithm Curation team) For details on the methods of testing the runtimes of the task visit the following link:(INSERT link to GBDX U page here)
+(This section will be completed the Algorithm Curation team).
+For details on the methods of testing the runtimes of the task visit the following link:(INSERT link to GBDX U page here).

 | Sensor Name | Total Pixels | Total Area (k2) | Time(secs) | Time/Area k2 |
 | ----------- | :----------: | --------------- | ---------- | ------------ |